 First, catch up on Zero Waste Month: Week 1 was about my expectations.
 Then, Zero Waste Month: Week 2 was about the changes I’ve made to my lifestyle.
 Now, week 3: what I’ve enjoyed most and more.

 What’s one change you’ve enjoyed during your transition to zero waste?

-I’m very grateful to be able to compost (Yes!
+I’m very grateful to be able to compost (yes!
 It’s the little things).
 This is my life now and this is what gets me excited.
 I am a lot more conscious of the food waste I produce and I love finding other alternatives that are better for the Earth.
-This includes freezing food I can’t finish before the expiration date, turning over ripen produce into green juices (great way to get those servings in), and then, composting the odds & ends from my fruits & veggies.
+This includes freezing food I can’t finish before the expiration date, turning over ripen produce into green juices (great way to get those servings in), and then as a last resort, only composting leftovers and the peels from fruits & veggies.
 It truly feels great being able to limit my waste just by living within the means of a mindful lifestyle.
 One more thing I’d like to add is my love for my stainless steel lunchbox from ECOlunchbox.
 It’s lightweight and I can carry it anywhere.
 They’re great for packing up leftovers when I eat out –– no wasted food and no wasted take-out containers.

 What’s one tip you would give to someone who wants to compost at home?

 Food waste is the number one waste for most people and I feel very lucky to live in a city that offers composting.
 I also know this might not be available to everyone, which is quite unfortunate.
 My advice is to seek out a compost facility or garden in your community (if available) and utilize what they offer.
 You can also make DIY compost bins at home whether you live in a house with a backyard, an apartment with a small patio, or limited space.
 Recology also offers free compost bins in selected cities.
 Contact your local Recology for more info!